Links on Android Authority may earn us a commission. Learn more.

 While we’ve made much of the hybrid options, sometimes a simple TPU bumper case does the trick too.
 That’s what you get with the Caseology Vault.
 The added textures are more comfortable than most basic bumpers.
 The Vault offers tactile button covers and reinforcement in all four corners, just in case you should happen to drop your device.
 As for color options, you’re mainly limited to burgundy or black finishes.

 If you plan to add a screen protector, the Vault is yet again a good pick.
 It’s thin and flexible enough to work with top glass protectors, and it’s made of the same military-grade materials you expect from Caseology.
-It’s also one of the cheapest cases Caseology makes, although device support is somewhat limited.
+It’s also one of the cheapest cases Caseology makes, although device support is somewhat limited, even for newer flagships like the Galaxy S23 Ultra.

 Get the Vault for